-Academic advising is available through the program director of each individual program.
+Academic advising is available through the program director, faculty or advisor of each individual program.
 Advising is a collaborative process that encourages students to take ownership of their academic experience by exploring dreams, identifying goals, and developing meaningful academic plans.
-Students should meet with their program director to discuss academic progress and course registration.
+Students should meet with their designated advisor to discuss academic progress and course registration.